mcoot/tamods-site/docs/doc_dev_api_events.md

 ## Key Binding

+The key names used for keybinding are as per the [Unreal Engine documentation](https://wiki.unrealengine.com/List_of_Key/Gamepad_Input_Names).

 ### InputEventType enum

-This enum under the `enums` namespace enumerates the possibl types of input event.
+This enum under the `enums` namespace enumerates the possible types of input event.

 - `enums.INPUT_EVENT_TYPE_PRESSED` - event occurs when the key is pressed down
 - `enums.INPUT_EVENT_TYPE_RELEASED` - event occurs when the key is released